glideapps/glide-data-grid/API.md

 </DataEditorContainer>
 ```

 What the container does is give the Grid its size.
 The Grid itself has no intrinisic size.
-This is likely to change in a future version.
 If you'd rather not use the container and set a size yourself, the quickest way is by wrapping it in a div with CSS like this:

 ```CSS
 .gridWrapper > :first-child {